MolBIFFM/diana/README.md

 BioGRID, CORUM and Reactome.
 The combined score is reflected by edge transparency in Cytoscape.
 By default any edge receives a score of 1.0.
-Available settings are `null`, `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`, `"number"`, the number of queried databases supporting the protein-protein interaction.
+Available settings are `null`, `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`, and `"number"`, the number of queried databases supporting the protein-protein interaction.

 ---